ilmanzo/ilmanzo.github.com/content/post/golab2024.md

 {{< figure src="/img/golab_2024/IMG_20241113_074003.jpg" height=300 link="/img/golab_2024/IMG_20241113_074003.jpg" caption="My bad, I forgot to take a picture of the t-shirt 🤷" >}}

-In the last years, the [organizers](https://www.develer.com/en/) hosted some of the biggest names in the industry who have shared their insights and experiences with our attendees.
+In recent years, the [organizers](https://www.develer.com/en/) hosted some of the biggest names in the industry who have shared their insights and experiences with our attendees.

 As a welcoming first impression, the venue was a beautiful hotel in the charming city of Florence ⚜️, I just love this place and can't add much more.